mirko-felice/gradle-plugin-testkit-core/core/module.md

 # Package io.github.mirkofelice.api

-Package containing the _API_ of the library, which can be used by the user.
+Package containing the _API_ of the library, which should be used by the user.

+# Package io.github.mirkofelice.checkers

+Package containing the checkers internally used by the library.

-# Package io.github.mirkofelice.core
+# Package io.github.mirkofelice.structure

-Package containing all the internal stuff to provide functionalities.
+Package containing all the classes to provide yaml conversion.